Mar 18, 2020

 Do Higher Or Lower Deductibles Impact Your Car Insurance Costs?

 Insurance companies use deductibles as a way of keeping down the cost of car insurance.
-Car insurance deductibles definitely impact your Ontario car insurance rates – as do other factors.
+Car insurance deductibles definitely impact your Ontario car insurance – as do other factors.
 Generally speaking, the higher your auto insurance deductible, the lower your monthly or annual insurance premium will be.

 What Is the Average Car Insurance Deductible In Ontario?